 13. Site roads

 a.
 Please drive your vehicle with particular consideration for pedestrians, including children and other vulnerable road users, who have priority over vehicles on our sites’ roads.
 You must have a full current driving licence, insurance for the vehicle driven and follow the principles of road safety.
 Cars and motorhomes must have a valid road fund licence.
-Vehicle speeds should not exceed walking pace (5mph) and one way systems should be followed at all times.
-Please remember that other members’ pitches are strictly "no-go" areas.
+Vehicle speeds should not exceed 5mph (that’s 1st gear), and one way systems should be followed at all times.
+Please remember that other members’ pitches are strictly ‘no-go’ areas.

 b.
-Bicycles, skateboards, scooters and roller skates are allowed on sites although, of course, consideration should be shown to other visitors.
-No cycling or skating is permitted on site between the hours of dusk and dawn, as determined by the site staff.
-Please observe any no cycling signs on site, such as around toilet blocks, and ensure that children are supervised at all times.
-Remember that the principles of road safety should be observed and special care should be taken when cycling onto and off roadways.
-Please ask the site staff about designated cycle routes nearby
+Non-motorised recreational ride on equipment is allowed on sites although consideration should be shown to other visitors at all times when using this equipment.
+No ride on equipment is permitted on site between the hours of dusk and dawn, as determined by the Site Staff.
+Please observe any no ride on signs on site, such as around toilet blocks, and ensure that children are supervised at all times.
+Remember that the principles of road safety should be observed and special care should be taken when cycling on and off roadways.
+Please ask the site staff about designated cycle routes nearby.

 14. Booking your pitch in advance

 a.
-On most sites we are not able to reserve specific pitches or hardstandings
+We are not able to reserve specific pitches.

 c.
-Bookings must be made in the name of the person who is going to be staying on the site.
+Bookings must be made in the name of the person who is going to be staying on-site.

 e.
 We may make changes to our booking terms and cancellation and amendment terms.
 In the event that we do so, we may request that members and non-members with existing bookings adopt the new terms.
-We will do this by 1 weeks’ advance notification in writing and members and non-members unwilling to accept the changes will have the option of cancelling their booking at their discretion at no cost
+We will endeavour to provide adequate advance notification in writing and members and non-members unwilling to accept the changes will have the option of cancelling their booking at their discretion at no cost.

 15. Leaving your pitch